kunal1729verma/kunal1729verma.github.io/_pages/cv.md

 ---

 * **Winter Project associated with NIUS 16.2 Physics Camp, with Prof. Rudrajyoti Palit, TIFR Mumbai** (December 2019)
   * Introduction to methods of radiation emission and detection, interaction of radiation with matter and detector working principles.
-Detection of gamma rays using scintillation detectors and photomultiplier tubes.
+Detection of gamma rays using scintillation detectors and PMTs.
   * Wrote a code for detection of peaks in a $\gamma$-ray spectrum generated.
   * Discontinued due to COVID-19 pandemic.